5 Data Science Trends To Look For

 Over the last five or six years, huge investments have been made in data science by organizations looking to lean on the competitive advantage this rapidly evolving tech can bring.
 The result, of continued and ever-growing investment, has been the production and availability of a new generation of tools and resources capable of revolutionizing the field.

 Today, these investments are beginning to pay significant returns.
 By moving beyond descriptive analytics and into predictive tools, organizations are being gifted new kinds of opportunities to grow their businesses as a result.

-Throughout 2021 and 2022, new techniques and technologies have emerged on an almost weekly basis.
+Since 2021, new techniques and technologies have emerged on an almost weekly basis.
 Central to this shift has been the emergence of cloud technologies and growing amounts of data being captured by companies.

 While big data, defined by the cloud, has been around for several years now—it’s only in the last few years the technology has been so easily available and so productive for the teams that utilize it.
 Providing near-unlimited compute resources, eliminating data silos, and enabling broad data sharing—the cloud is one of several key technologies revolutionizing data science for organizations.